 How are you funded?

 The NPAA receives no funding from the Government, and we do not collect membership fees.
-Our website and forum are funded privately – travel and other expenses are covered by our host Force.
+Our website and forum are funded privately – travel and other expenses are covered by our members’ police forces.

 Why do you also support other conditions such as dyslexia?
 Dyslexia isn’t autism!